Our app is the ultimate travel buddy; book tickets, check live train times, and more.

-Hourly TransPennine Express services run to Scarborough and when you arrive, you’ll find that buses operate outside and close to the station, with unlimited travel available when you buy a Plusbus ticket with your train ticket for £2.70 (£1.80 with a Railcard).
+Hourly TransPennine Express services run direct trains to Scarborough from York, Leeds, Manchester Piccadilly and Liverpool Lime Street.
+Buses leave from outside and near the station, you can get unlimited bus travel when you buy a PlusBus ticket with your train ticket for £2.70 (£1.80 with a Railcard).
 There’s also a taxi rank at the station entrance.

 You know you’re on your holidays when you have an ice cream on the seafront.
 For a choice of 28 delicious flavours, visit super cool Chill at Planet Ice Cream.
-Meanwhile, if you want to experience a traditional set of tea and cakes in a gorgeous setting, head to the Francis Tea Rooms – you’re sure to be delighted by the generous servings.
+For speciality coffee, loose leaf tea, lunch and a little something sweet head to independent coffee shop, Greensmith & Thackwray.
 Finally, Lanterna Ristorante is a Yorkshire institution.
 For almost 40 years, this Italian eatery has drawn praise for its exceptional cuisine from locals and food critics alike.

-Your Scarborough shopping trip should start, gently, at Bar Street.
+Your Scarborough shopping trip should start at Bar Street.
 It's a pretty cobbled lane full of independent shops and cafés.
 Buy a few keepsakes, then stop and put your feet up with a cup of Yorkshire tea.
-Or why not spend the afternoon browsing at the Antiques and Collectors Centre?
-Here you’ll find a treasure trove of rare and unusual gifts, from military badges to antique silverware.
-At Brunswick Shopping Centre, the UK high street comes to the seaside – all the major brands are present and correct.
+At the Brunswick Shopping Centre, you’ll find over 20 high street stores where you’ll be able to treat yourself and even stop for a coffee.
+For a taste of traditional Scarborough, a visit to the newly refurbished Scarborough Market Hall is a must.

-For more ideas on what to do in Scarborough, visit Discover Yorkshire.
+For more ideas on what to do in Scarborough, visit Discover Yorkshire Coast.